oblivioncth/Qx/lib/core/doc/general/properties.md

 Given enough motivation, these drawbacks may be reduced or outright eliminated in the future.

  - No tie-in with QML, which is of course the biggest downside currently
+ - No integration with QMetaObject/MOC
+	 - These bindable properties cannot be queried, or used in a type-erased fashion through QMetaObject, since that would require modifying MOC itself
  - No advance error system like QPropertyBindingError that notes the source location of an error and allows reactionary steps to be taken at runtime.
-If something like a cycle is detected, the program simply aborts through an assertion with a diagnostic.
+	 - If something like a cycle is detected, the program simply aborts through an assertion with a diagnostic.
  - No equivalent to QObjectBindableProperty for making property data a "built-in" part of the QObject itself, though simply adding Qx::Property to a QObject derived class as a member variable is not much different
  - Performance between the two has not been properly profiled.
 It's conceivable that Qt properties are a bit more efficient given their maturity and pedigree, though the Qx implementation should still be fairly performant due to its approach.
 Additionally, the fact that Qt's system sometimes re-evaluates bindings when not necessary situationally gives an edge to Qx's system.
  - Some other minor facets of Qt Properties that Qx Properties do not have, which make the former a bit more robust